A Commitment-based Authentication model for Key Exchange protocols: KEM-based protocols

-\begin{proposition} If the commitment scheme is hiding and binding, and the KEM scheme is IND-CPA secure, the 4-pass protocol is SK-secure in our UM. \end{proposition} \begin{proof} We apply Theorem \ref{ThCompilerSK} to the 2-pass KEM-based protocol SK-secure in the AM and the compiler constructed from the CS MT-authenticator. \end{proof} The only modification over a canonical application of the CS-based compiler is the inclusion of the $\pk$ value in the first entropy session value.
-This is however perfectly valid, since we can add any value transmitted in the first or second message of the CS MT-authenticator without any repercussion to the validity of the authenticator. \\ This protocol, as opposed to the 3-pass protocol, provides mutual authentication between parties, as the responder authenticates value $E_B$ against Alice, and Alice does the same against Bob with value $E_A$.
+The only modification over a canonical application of the CS-based compiler is the inclusion of the $\pk$ value in the first message of the first exchange, and the inclusion of the session entropy in the first message of the two exchanges.
+As discussed above, this is perfectly valid, since we can add any value transmitted in the first of the CS MT-authenticator without any repercussion to the validity of the authenticator, if they remain independent to the rest of the values transmitted on the exchange, and are part of the AV calculation.

+This protocol provides mutual authentication between parties, as the responder authenticates value $E_B$ against Alice, and Alice does the same against Bob with value $E_A$.

+Note that this specification does not address how the session identifier is actually generated.
+This could just be an unique identifier, formalized by each protocol specification.
+Alternatively, the session identifier could also be formed by values exchanged in the protocol run, if parties can verify that no incomplete sessions between the same parties have the same session identifier.
+For example, $s = N_A || N_B$ could be a selection for the session value, as both $N_A$ and $N_B$ are random $n$-bit strings generated ephemerally on each protocol run.